Mentor Research Institute (MRI) is a 501c3 consumer protection information and research organization formed in 1995.

 MRI Board members donate both time and resources to MRI activities.
-MRI consults with advisors from the professional and lay community to inform decisions and project plans.
+The MRI Board consults with advisors from the professional and lay communities to inform its decisions and create and carry out project plans.

 MRI has provided psychologists and other mental health professionals with opportunities to participate in a wide variety of formal learning activities.
 These activities, while primarily focused on issues of clinical practice in psychology, have also offered education in ethical, legal and research-informed topics.
 MRI’s intent is to support professionals’ adaptation to changes in technology, requirements for medical-mental health collaboration, adherence to state laws, the requirements of third party payers, and federal regulation.
 The clinical and current issues programs developed and or sponsored by MRI have enabled psychologists and other mental health professionals to maintain and increase their competencies, to improve their services to the public and their abilities to contribute to their profession.

 Michaele Dunlap, PsyD

 Dunlap began private practice as a mental health professional in 1984.
 She has created a practice corporation that supports training for new practitioners and facilitates professional interdependence.
 Dunlap’s private practice is focused on recovering chemically dependent people; individual, family, group and couples therapy; consultation to mental health professionals and to businesses and organizations.

 Dunlap has organized and presented numerous training events: on aspects of practitioner self-care; dealing with managed care; risks of disclosure in mental health services; ethical practice in mental health; identifying and dealing with nightmare clinical situations; the pragmatics of dealing with HIPAA regulations; chemical dependence and recovery; Internet marketing for mental health professionals and on professional practice development.
 She has published articles on these topics.